2018 High School Honor Band & Scholarship Festival

 ADMISSION & SCHOLARSHIP AUDITIONS

-Interested in attending Coastal Carolina University and joining our department of music as a music major in 2017?
-The Coastal Carolina University Honor Band and Scholarship Festival is one of three opportunities for students to audition for music scholarships.
+Interested in attending Coastal Carolina University and joining our department of music as a music major in 2018?
+The Coastal Carolina University Honor Band and Scholarship Festival also serves as an opportunity for interested students to audition for music scholarships.
 Interested applicants should visit the following webpage for more information:

-For further information on scholarships and auditions please contact:
+For further information on auditions & admission please contact:

 For additional information on the honor band festival please contact: